ekochnev/atmosphere-experiments/tictactoe-jersey-3/README.md

 Jersey will do it fo us.

 So, the questions:
-1. Is it bug?
+1. Is it bug/feature?
-2. Can we use JSON support powered by Jersey?
+2. Can we use JSON support powered by Jersey with Atmosphere framework?